simarsekhon-30/Induction-programme-/README.md

 .Gives platform to students to explore their interest beyond academics like music, dance art and many more.

+## Induction programme ##
+Day 7

-Speraker DR. Parminder Singh student welfare he gives advice on to use our four years in our course wisely Enjoy life as well as do work properly work on how to manage time Identity your limitation and weakness and work on overcoming your weaknesses NSS national service scheme
+**Speaker DR. Parminder Singh student welfare**
+✔️He gives advice on to use our four years in our course wisely.
+✔️Enjoy life as well as do work properly work on how to manage time.
+✔️Identity your limitation and weakness and work on overcoming your weaknesses.

+🌱NSS national service scheme
-It is a organisation that is work for community services and social development The moto of NSS not me , but you which reflects spirit of selfless service Objective of NSS
+It is a organisation that is work for community services and social development.
+👉🏻The moto of NSS not me , but you which reflects spirit of selfless service.

+**Objective of NSS**
-To develop social responsibility among the students
-To interdouce values of discipline and leadership
+✔️To develop social responsibility among the students ✔️To interdouce values of discipline and leadership

-Digital marketing club
+*"Digital marketing club*"
-DMC degital marketing club
+DMC digital marketing club
-it is the creative and technical club for the students that focus on content creation, digital communication and to explore skills in photography and editing and vediography
+-It is the creative and technical club for the students that focus on content creation, digital communication and to explore skills in photography and editing and vediography.